Project Series: by Myrna Batten

 Knit Fast, Heel Later: Two-at-a-time, cuff-down, socks with an afterthought heel.

 Prefer to knit your socks from the cuff, but want to use up all of your yarn?
 A sock with an afterthought heel is the perfect solution!
 These socks are knit two-at-a-time!
 No SSS (second sock syndrome) here!
-In this 4 hour class (1 hour for the first week, and 3 hours for the second week), you will learn all of the skills you need to feel like a superstar, sock-knitter, extraordinaire.
+In this 6 hour class (2 hours per week), you will learn all of the skills you need to feel like a superstar, sock-knitter, extraordinaire.

 Here is what you will learn in this class

 How to cast on for cuff down, two-at-a-time socks